2014 Honda PilotBuying Guide • Review • Research

 The Pilot is one of the few vehicles in its class that fits eight passengers--most other SUVs of this size are designed to fit seven.
 In addition to passenger space, the SUV has an incredible amount of cargo space, meaning you'll be ready to tote your kids, their friends, and their sporting equipment all weekend long.
 The console opens to reveal a huge storage space with dividers that can be arranged to fit everything you want to have close at hand when you're on the road.
 And if you need to take along even more than what fits in the Pilot, you can tow up to 2,000 pounds (4,500 pounds for the all-wheel drive model).

 Honda has long been considered one of the safest car manufacturers on the market, and the Pilot is no exception.
 It received good ratings in several categories from the Insurance Institute on Highway Safety.
-Standard safety features include antilock brakes, traction and stability control, front, side, and side curtain airbags, and rear parking sensor.
+Safety features include traction control, stability control, antilock brakes, front, side, and side curtain airbags, and rear parking sensor.

 3. Fuel Economy